yongchunli-13/D-optimal-Data-Fusion/README.md

-# D-optimal Data Fusion:Exact and Approximation Algorithms
+# D-optimal Data Fusion: Exact and Approximation Algorithms

 This project contains the implementations of exact and approximation algorithms for solving D-optimal Data Fusion (DDF) tested on IEEE 118- and 300-bus instances.
 The datasets can be found in the "data" folder.